haxsaw/actuator/Tutorial.md

 ## <a name="intro">Intro</a>

-Actuator seeks to provide an end-to-end set of tools for spinning up systems in the cloud, from provisioning the infra, defining the names that govern operation, configuring the infra for the software that is to be run, and then executing that system's code on the configured infra.
+Actuator seeks to provide an end-to-end set of tools for spinning up systems in the cloud, from provisioning the infra, defining the roles that define the system and the names that govern their operation, configuring the infra for the software that is to be run, and then executing that system's code on the configured infra.

 It does this by providing facilities that allow a system to be described as a collection of *models* in a declarative fashion directly in Python code, in a manner similar to various declarative systems for ORMs (Elixir being a prime example).
 Being in Python, these models: